improving/GITLabs-CATechnologies/handout.md

   * Changes are committed to the local repository
 1. Repeat as often as you need

+Variation on commit step:
+`git commit -am "meaningful comment"`
+* This will automatically "add" all previously tracked files to the repository.
+Currently untracked [new] files still need to be added with `git add .`.

-## Overview of the Main Git Structures
+### Overview of the Main Git Structures

 ```
 DIR          INDEX        REPO         REMOTE